JoGo175/TreeDiffusion/README.md

 ### Image Generation

-Given a trained and saved CNN-TreeVAE model on a given dataset, you can use the following command to generate the 10,000 reconstructions of the testset (mode = `"vae_recons"`) or create 10,000 newly generated images (mode = `"vae_samples"`).
+Given a trained and saved CNN-TreeVAE model on a given dataset, you can use the following command to generate the 10,000 reconstructions of the testset (mode = `"vae_recons"`) or create 10,000 newly generated images (mode = `"vae_samples"`) for each leaf in the tree.
 In the following command, `"/20240307-195731_9e95e"` denotes the folder in the `"models/experiments/{dataset}"` directory for the trained CNN-TreeVAE instance.
+However, the specific folder name will be different for each trained model instance.
 ```
-python vae_generations.py --config_name "cifar10" --mode "vae_recons" --model_name "/20240307-195731_9e95e"
+python vae_generations.py --config_name "cifar10" --seed 1 --mode "vae_recons" --model_name "/20240307-195731_9e95e"
 ```